Cosmological constant: Anthropic principle

 One possible explanation for the small but non-zero value was noted by Steven Weinberg in 1987 following the anthropic principle.
 Weinberg explains that if the vacuum energy took different values in different domains of the universe, then observers would necessarily measure values similar to that which is observed: the formation of life-supporting structures would be suppressed in domains where the vacuum energy is much larger.
 Specifically, if the vacuum energy is negative and its absolute value is substantially larger than it appears to be in the observed universe (say, a factor of 10 larger), holding all other variables (e.g. matter density) constant, that would mean that the universe is closed; furthermore, its lifetime would be shorter than the age of our universe, possibly too short for intelligent life to form.
 On the other hand, a universe with a large positive cosmological constant would expand too fast, preventing galaxy formation.
 According to Weinberg, domains where the vacuum energy is compatible with life would be comparatively rare.
 Using this argument, Weinberg predicted that the cosmological constant would have a value of less than a hundred times the currently accepted value.
 In 1992, Weinberg refined this prediction of the cosmological constant to 5 to 10 times the matter density.

 This argument depends on the vacuum energy density being constant throughout spacetime, as would be expected if dark energy were the cosmological constant.
 There is no evidence that the vacuum energy does vary, but it may be the case if, for example, the vacuum energy is (even in part) the potential of a scalar field such as the residual inflaton (also see Quintessence).
 Another theoretical approach that deals with the issue is that of multiverse theories, which predict a large number of "parallel" universes with different laws of physics and/or values of fundamental constants.
 Again, the anthropic principle states that we can only live in one of the universes that is compatible with some form of intelligent life.
 Critics claim that these theories, when used as an explanation for fine-tuning, commit the inverse gambler's fallacy.

 In 1995, Weinberg's argument was refined by Alexander Vilenkin to predict a value for the cosmological constant that was only ten times the matter density, i.e. about three times the current value since determined.

 Failure to detect dark energy

-An attempt to directly observe fields related by the chameleon or the symmetron theories to dark energy in a laboratory failed to detect a new force.
+An attempt to directly observe and relate quanta or fields like the chameleon particle or the symmetron theory to dark energy, in a laboratory setting, failed to detect a new force.
 Inferring the presence of dark energy through its interaction with baryons in the cosmic microwave background has also led to a negative result, although the current analyses have been derived only at the linear perturbation regime.
 It is also possible that the difficulty in detecting dark energy is due to the fact that the cosmological constant describes an existing, known interaction (e.g. electromagnetic field).